 About Intumescent Paint for Wood Derivatives & Timber

 Intumescent paints for timber and wood derivatives are available in Water and Solvent based forms with fire ratings of 30, 60 minutes, British Class 0/1 and European Class B/C. Utilising thin film intumescent technology the paints are able to give a highly decorative finish for use internally and Externally.
-On External timber cladding we recommend that an impregnation flame retardant is used in place of an intumescent paint.
+On External wooden cladding, we recommend that an impregnation flame retardant is used in place of an intumescent paint.

 Intumescent and flame retardant products come in 3 forms: